Own-Data-Privateer/hoardy-web/tool/README.md

   : set the default value of `--expr` to `response.body|eb|scrub response *jumps,/actions,/reqs`; i.e. `scrub` response body as follows: keeps all jump links pointing to unarchived URLs as-is, remap all other links and references to their replay URLs, censor out all dynamic content; results will be self-contained
   - `--remap-all`
   : set the default value of `--expr` to `response.body|eb|scrub response &all_refs`; i.e. `scrub` response body as follows: remap all links and references to their replay URLs, even when they are not available in the index, censor out all dynamic content; results will be self-contained; default

+- buckets:
+  - `--default-bucket NAME, --default-profile NAME`
+  : default bucket name to use when a client does not specify any; default: `default`
+  - `--ignore-buckets, --ignore-profiles`
+  : ignore bucket names specified by clients and always use `--default-bucket` instead

+- file output options:
+  - `--compress`
+  : compress new archivals before dumping them to disk; default
+  - `--no-compress, --uncompressed`
+  : dump new archivals to disk without compression

+- file outputs:
+  - `-t ARCHIVE_DESTINATION, --to ARCHIVE_DESTINATION, --archive-to ARCHIVE_DESTINATION`
+  : archiving destination directory; if left unset, which is the default, then archiving server support will be disabled
+  - `-i, --implicit`
+  : prepend `ARCHIVE_DESTINATION` to the list of input `PATH`s
+  - `-o OUTPUT_FORMAT, --output OUTPUT_FORMAT`
+  : format describing generated output paths, an alias name or "format:" followed by a custom pythonic %-substitution string; same expression format as `hoardy-web organize --output` (which see); default: `default`

+- new `--output`s printing:
+  - `--no-print`
+  : don't print anything; default
+  - `-l, --lf-terminated`
+  : print absolute paths of newly produced or replaced files terminated with `\n` (LF) newline characters
+  - `-z, --zero-terminated`
+  : print absolute paths of newly produced or replaced files terminated with `\0` (NUL) bytes

 ## Examples